News & Events

 What causes CDV?

 The CDV virus is mainly transmitted through direct contact with an infected animal via bodily fluids such as saliva from coughs or sneezes.
 Inhalation is the most common way it enters a new dogs system.
-It attacks the respiratory system, gastrointestinal tract and central nervous system.
+CDV attacks the respiratory system, gastrointestinal tract, and central nervous system.